At a Glance

 Required Permits and Entry Fees

-To trek in Langtang Valley, you will need a couple of official permits.
+You will need a couple of official permits for the Langtang Valley Trek 10 days.
 These are easy to obtain, and they help support conservation of the national park and local communities along the route.
 Below is a clear explanation of what you need, why you need it, and how to get everything sorted without stress.

 What permits you need